-You must be at least 19 years old on race day to enter Lakes Sky Ultra.
+You must be at least 19 years old on race day to enter Pinnacle Ridge Extreme.

 - Significant mountain experience, allowing runners who haven't completed any races in the last 5 years a chance to take part .
-We will consider all mountain challanges such as the Dennis Rankin, Bob Graham Round, Ramsay Round, Paddy Buckley Round and more.
-If you are unsure, please email us at email@example.com putting in your pre-race entry.
+We will consider all mountain challenges such as the Lakeland Classic Rock Round, other enchainments, Dennis Rankin Round, Bob Graham Round, Ramsay Round, Paddy Buckley Round and more.
+If you are unsure, please email us at email@example.com before putting in your pre-race entry.

 Health and wellbeing

 - You must be confident of your own ability to enter and complete the race.
 You must be fit, and in good health on race day.

 - You must take responsibility for yourself, and fellow racers, during the race.
 Your ability to exercise Sound Mountain Judgement is vitally important.
 Small incremental errors can lead to disaster.

 - Any runner must halt their race to offer help to any fellow competitor who is in trouble or injured.
 The race directors will reward anyone who does stop to help.
 Anyone who is found not to have helped a fellow competitor may be disqualified and barred from entering any future Mountain Run events.